98tools/image-mailmerge-cloudflare/README.md

 - 🎨 **Drag & Drop Interface** - Easy-to-use interface for uploading images and CSV files
 - 📊 **CSV Data Integration** - Import data from CSV files for batch processing
-- 🎯 **Text Positioning** - Precise text placement with visual positioning controls
+- 🎯 **Visual Field Positioning** - Click to add, drag to move, scroll to resize text and QR codes
-- 🎭 **Rich Text Styling** - Multiple fonts, colors, and text effects
+- 🎭 **Rich Text Styling** - Multiple fonts, colors, text alignment, and markdown formatting
+- 🔤 **Automatic Font Detection** - Discovers all system fonts automatically (200+ fonts typically)
+- 📱 **QR Code Support** - Add dynamic QR codes with data from CSV columns
+- 🔍 **Zoom & Pan Controls** - Navigate large images with precision
 - 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
 - 🚀 **Cloudflare Workers Ready** - Optimized for edge deployment
-- 📦 **Batch Export** - Download all generated images as a ZIP file
+- 📦 **Batch Export** - Download all generated images as a ZIP file with custom naming
 - 🔄 **Real-time Preview** - See changes instantly as you customize
+- ⌨️ **Keyboard Shortcuts** - Zoom in/out with Ctrl+/Ctrl- and fit with Ctrl+0

 ## 🚀 Quick Start